Skip to content

 Being socially connected and resilient, both as individuals and communities, are now recognised to be powerful influences on mental health and wider wellbeing.
 This can be achieved through developing social connections, tackling isolation, building resilience, strengthening the use of community assets (including social prescribing), and strengthening self-care and peer support.

-There are a wealth of initiatives happening across communities to help social connection and reduce loneliness and isolation.
-The Thriving Places is an example of how communities are bringing people together with a focus on delivering local services, making the best use of the local community assets, and improving quality of life.
+There are a wealth of initiatives happening across communities to help social connections and reduce loneliness and isolation.
+The Thriving Places initiative is an example of how communities are bringing people together with a focus on delivering local services, making the best use of the local community assets, and improving quality of life.

 Resources